MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 The unification process maps customer data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
 Unification is performed in the following order:

-1. [Customer data](data-unification-map-tables.md): Select only your source data that contains customer information like name, phone, and address.
+**[Customer data](data-unification-map-tables.md)**: Select only your source data that contains customer information like name, phone, and address.
 Don't include customer activity data such as purchases or support tickets that has a one-to-many relationship to the customer.

-   - Include only tables contain customer data like name, phone, and address.
+- Include only tables that contain customer data like name, phone, and address.
 This kind of data is included after unification as an activity.
-   - Include only columns that are needed in a rule to identify customers, or that you want in the final output.
+- Include only columns in rules that can identify customers, or that you want in the final output.
 Including only columns you need makes the unification process run faster and makes your output easier to work with.
 - Review column descriptions selected by intelligent mapping.

-1. [Deduplication](data-unification-duplicates.md): Reduce duplicate customer records in each of your source tables to just one row per customer.
+**[Deduplication](data-unification-duplicates.md)**: Reduce duplicate customer records in each of your source tables to just one row per customer.
 Multiple rows for the same customer in a table are called duplicate rows.

 - Deduplication rules are optional if you're certain your data has no duplicates.
 Otherwise, it's important to remove duplicates to ensure the best unification results.
 - You can define multiple rules to find the duplicate records.
 For example, one rule matches rows with the same Name and Email and another rule matches Phone, Birthdate and Lastname.
 - Every rule is run against every row.
 If your first rule matches rows 1 and 2, and rule 2 matches rows 2 and 3, then rows 1, 2, and 3 are matched.
 - When matched rows are found, a winner row is selected to represent that customer from that table based on the most filled, most recent, or the least recent row.
 Use the advanced option to create a winner row by selecting fields from the various matched rows, such as the most recent email, but the most filled address.

    <!--- Last 2 bullets covered in best practices and in task. --->

-1. [Matching conditions](data-unification-match-tables.md): Define rules that match customer records between tables.
+**[Matching conditions](data-unification-match-tables.md)**: Define rules that match customer records between tables.

 - Matching conditions uses rules similar to deduplication, but they match a field in one table to a field in other table.
 - When a customer is found in two or more tables, a single consolidated record is created with all columns and data from each table.

-1. [Unified data view](data-unification-merge-tables.md): Determine which customer columns should be included, excluded, or merged into a unified customer profile.
-For example, if you unify 10 tables and each table has an email, you likely don’t want 10 email columns in your final customer profile.
+**[Unified data view](data-unification-merge-tables.md)**: Determine which customer columns should be included, excluded, or merged into a unified customer profile.
+For example, if you unify 10 tables and each table has an email, you likely don't want 10 email columns in your final customer profile.

-1. [Review](data-unification-review.md) and create the unified profile.
+[Review](data-unification-review.md) and create the unified profile.

 ## Customer ID